 The 2000s are when things really started moving.
 The first mobile marketing campaign was launched by Universal Music in 2001, and LinkedIn, WordPress, Myspace, Facebook, and YouTube all launched between 2002 and 2005.
 As more search engines and social networks came into existence, new opportunities for companies to market their products and brands grew.
 By 2004, internet advertising and marketing in the US alone brought in around $2.9 billion.

 In this Career Guide, we’ll look at some of the forces shaping digital marketing today, and everything you’ll need to launch a successful career as a digital marketing professional.

 A range of digital marketing courses, social media marketing courses, and digital marketing degree, digital marketing certificate and marketing diploma programs are available to help learners begin a new career or upgrade their skills with a digital marketing specialty.

 High school graduates are encouraged to consider a well-rounded degree program that will help them develop their research, writing and critical thinking skills while acquiring a broad body of knowledge.

+General Assembly is accepting applications only from Canada, the United States, the United Kingdom, France, and Australia.
 Build confidence and capability to apply modern marketing strategies on the job.
-Drive growth with multichannel campaigns powered by data and customer insight.
-Gain essential fluency to succeed as a marketer in the digital age.
-Growth-minded professionals and entrepreneurs can … Continue reading →
+Drive growth with multichannel campaigns powered by data and customer insight. … Continue reading →